spujadas/elk-docker/README.md

 **Note** – The image also exposes Elasticsearch's transport interface on port 9300.
 Use the `-p 5300:5300` option with the `docker` command above to publish it.

-**Note** – Logstash includes a web interface, but it is not started in this Docker image.
-See the *[Starting Logstash's web interface](#starting-logstash-web)* section below for guidance on how to extend the base image to start it.

 The figure below shows how the pieces fit together.

 	-                                +------------------------------------------------+